-Whether you’re a seasoned globetrotter, or planning a routine family getaway, travel insurance takes care of the unforeseen problems – from canceled flights to serious illnesses and more.
-It protects your plans, property and health, so you have the peace of mind to focus on making memories, not worrying about the details.
+Whether you’re a seasoned globetrotter, or planning a routine family getaway, travel insurance can help to take care of the unforeseen problems – from canceled flights to serious illnesses and more.
+It protects your trip investment, so you have the peace of mind to focus on making memories, not worrying about the details.

-Life is full of unexpected surprises – and travel insurance is a smart way to take guesswork and worry out of your next adventure.
+Life is full of unexpected surprises.
 In the event that you need to cancel or interrupt your trip, travel coverage can reimburse you for the pre-paid, non-refundable portions of your trip.
 It also can cover medical expenses, lost, damaged or stolen luggage and personal effects.
 Most travel plans also include 24/7 assistance services to re-book flights and hotels on your behalf and act as a personal travel assistant while you're away from home.
 Nice, huh?

-Good news – travel insurance can be purchased up to 24 hours before your trip departure date.
+Good news – most travel insurance plans can be purchased up to 24 hours before your trip departure date.
 Bon Voyage!

-While it depends on the plan you end up selecting, coverage is available for trip cancellation and interruption, baggage delay, medical expenses, emergency evacuation, and 24/7 personal service.
+While it depends on the plan you end up selecting, coverage is available for trip cancellation and interruption, baggage delay, medical expenses, emergency evacuation, and 24/7 assistance services.

 Great question.
 Unfortunately in most cases your medical coverage will not cover expenses outside of the United States.